bitloops/bitloops-language/README.md

 ## Language Goals

-* Reduce the learning curve needed to build and maintain great software using DDD and BDD, allowing for fast onboarding of new developers
+* Reduce the learning curve needed to build and maintain great software using DDD and BDD, allowing many more software developers around the world to adopt these important principles
+* Allow organizations to have to rely less on developer discipline and more in a structured process
 * Make testing a more integral, collaborative, useful, and fun process
+* Put the focus on the domain and automate everything else as much as possible
+* Make domain logic timeless, platform & (target) language independent
 * Eliminate the need for boilerplate code
 * Allow software engineers to postpone the need for a microservices architecture until it is needed strictly from a infrastructure perspective to better manage computing resources and if eventually it is needed to be able to do so within hours and not months or years.
 * Allow for the reuse of existing packages writen in the target language